top of page

 Deciduous shrub prefers moist soils.
 Tiny, lemon-scented flowers appear in clusters 10" across in early summer and create black elderberries in late summer that can make jams, pie fillings, and feed wildlife.
 Tolerates clay.

 Though deer may forage on the leaves of this shrub, butterflies and birds (including Eastern Bluebirds) enjoy the fruits and white blooms.
+White

 image.png